marythedev/webproject-2020/README.md

 <br/>

-This static website is built only with <br/>
+This static, responsive website is built with with <br/>
 ![HTML] AND ![CSS] <br/>
 and is currently hosted with Netlify!
 <br/><br/>